 It doesn’t really hurt to ask, especially if you don’t know what to get for your friend or family.
 The person you might be asking may even be excited that you asked them!
 However, if you don’t want to ask, a gift card is always a great gift to give.
 Just put in money and there you go.

-Cash envelopes are a great way to manage your money.
+Cash envelopes are a great way to manage your money and an important holiday money-saving tip.
 Moreover, cash envelopes are especially great when you have a budget you want to stick with.
 So let’s say you have about 500 dollars that you want to spend on your loved ones.
 You can stick in the cash envelopes while you use the remaining of the money for other things.
 Don’t look or think about the cash until you’ve found the items you want to buy and know their prices.

 Material gifting is not the only gift you can give this holiday.
 How about your own personal time, spending time with friends and family?
 If you like volunteering during the holidays, giving your time spending time at the shelter or even at the residence home.
 Time is the most precious gift to give after all.